Updated by Tatiana Glazkova on April 13, 2021

-If you ask your testers about the challenges they have to deal with every day, the majority of them will admit that race against time is one of the most problematic.
-At some point, the software development team finishes coding, and the release date is coming closer and closer.
-Managers are watching the testers’ back, requiring to predict and prevent all the possible bugs, but silently hoping they won’t find anything to fix.
-Fortunately, there are some tools which support the collaboration between developers and testers.
+If you ask a tester about the day-to-day problems that need to be dealt with, he will most likely admit that the race against time is one of the most debated issues.
+At some point, a software development team finishes coding and the release date approaches.
+Managers look in the back of testers, demanding to anticipate and prevent all possible errors, but silently hope that they will not find anything that could be fixed.
+Fortunately, there are some tools to support collaboration between developers and testers.
 One of them is Jira, a well-known project management software.
-The Atlassian suite upgrades workflow organization and makes it more efficient.
-But we can’t forget that testing teams have their own, special needs.
-Can Jira meet the expectations of even the most demanding projects?
-It turns out that indeed, it can!
-You’ll be surprised when you discover the miracles Jira Software with the right extension can do for your test management.
+The Atlassian suite upgrades the workflow structure and makes it more efficient.
+But every testing team has its own, special needs.
+Let’s compare two practical apps – Deviniti Requirements and Test Management for Jira (RTM) and Adaptavist Test Management for Jira (TM4J), and choose the right tool for your future projects.

 Why test inside Jira?

-The first answer which comes to mind is: because the time of your team members matters to you.
-It would be a waste not to benefit from the solution which can easily speed up testing-relation actions by structuring and prioritizing tasks.
+The first answer that comes to mind is that your team members’ time is important to you.
+It would be a waste not to take advantage of a solution that can easily speed up testing activities by structuring and prioritizing tasks.
 Besides, embedded testing will always impact the final product in a good way.
 Jira along with a dedicated test management app allows each stakeholder to monitor the process step by step, keep track of implemented changes, and see the reports anytime it’s necessary.
 The last example confirms a little bonus point: in addition to preventing bugs or duplicating work, testing in Jira also supports avoiding these famous meetings that should’ve been an e-mail.

 Tests performed in Jira not only economize your team’s time but also your company’s money.
-As the majority of people working in the software development industry already knows Jira, you won’t have to provide any additional training before the actual work starts.
-Jira apps are simply cheaper than external testing tools, and they still offer all the functionalities or even more.
+As the majority of people working in the software development industry already know Jira, you won’t have to provide any additional training before the actual work starts.
+Jira’s app is simply cheaper than external testing tools, and they still offer all the functionalities or even more.
 Considering the prices and the wide range of features, test management inside Jira seems to be the right way to go.
-Here’s a quick summary of what Atlassian product can do to improve your testing teams’ efficiency.
+Here’s a quick summary of what the Atlassian product can do to improve your testing teams’ efficiency.

-Requirements and Test Management for Jira (RTM) by Deviniti and Test Management for Jira (TM4J) by Adaptavist are two opponents in a race where the goal is elimination of bugs from your software.
+Requirements and Test Management for Jira (RTM) by Deviniti and Test Management for Jira (TM4J) by Adaptavist are two opponents in a race where the goal is the elimination of bugs from your software.
 Each app has strong and weak points.
-The key to your success is choosing the right one, and that’s what we’re here to help you with.
+The key to your success is the right choice, and we are ready to help you with it.
 But first, before we start going through the pros and cons, it’s a good idea to analyze your individual needs.
-There are some factors which we believe should be taken into consideration first:
+There are some factors which we believe should be taken into consideration.
+They are the following:

-Gathering this kind of information is definitely worth your while, as it will help determine which conditions will be the best for your project and which features you really want.
-For example, if you have less than 100 people in the team, we recommend you using Jira Cloud instead of Server.
-Not only because it’s cheaper, but also more suited for smaller companies.
-The number of requirements constitutes an important question as well.
-If your project requires many of them, you’ll need a tool which provides its users with embedded requirements management.
-With this in mind, even if unexpected changes occur, you and your team will be well prepared.
+Gathering this kind of information is definitely worth your while, as it will help determine which conditions are best for your project and which features you really need.
+For example, if you have less than 100 people in a team, we recommend you using Jira Cloud instead of Data Center.
+Not only because it’s cheaper, but also as it’s more suited for smaller companies.
+The number of requirements is also an important issue.
+If your project demands many of them, you’ll need a tool that provides its users with embedded requirements management.
+With this in mind, even if unexpected changes occur, you and your team will be well-prepared.

 Ready, set, go!